 Anyone can request an opinion regarding a public entity's violation of the open records or open meetings law - simply send a letter or an email with the facts of the alleged violation, including the name of the public entity and the date of the alleged violation.
+You must provide your name and contact information.
+We cannot accept anonymous requests.
+We cannot address alleged violations of Marsy's Law.

 - Send a letter to: Office of Attorney General, 600 E. Boulevard Ave, Dept. 125, Bismarck ND 58505.